By Mark Bodnar

 - Make time for yourself: Pampering yourself or taking part in activities that you really enjoy will increase your happiness.

 - Exercise: It’s a great tool to help with stress.
 So go for a walk or hop on your bike.
 Just 10 minutes a day will make difference over some time.

 Acupuncture can provide a safe and effective tool for handling stress.
-Typically as the heavy feelings of stress are relieved through treatment, you start to feel more confident in your ability to cope and make some necessary changes.
+Typically as the heavy feelings of stress are relieved, you start to feel more confident in your ability to cope and make some necessary changes.